SykoLover

 • Seneca, L. A. (2015).
 Letters from a stoic (R. Campbell, Trans.).
 Penguin Classics.

 Concurrent to the learning of stoic principles, I was working through the 12 step program.
 I learned at an AA meeting that the 12 steps were actually derived from the 6 steps of Oxford for spiritual self-improvement: 1.
 A Complete deflation.
 2. Dependence on God.
 3. A Moral inventory.
 4. Confession.
 5. Restitution.
 6. Continued work with others in need.
-I was in most need of performing a moral inventory of those character defects.
-The same link I provided above also has a list of fears and resentments that are covered when doing a moral inventory.
-In stoic terms, I needed to uncover my shadow and confront it.
-I believe anyone, addict or not, would benefit from working through a step program to uncover something that you could improve upon.
+I was in most need of performing a moral inventory of those character defects, fears and resentments.
+The same link I provided also has a list of fears and resentments that are covered when doing a moral inventory.
+If you do one thing with this information, it should be to click the link and find something you are ready to admit you could work on. https://www.aaonlineen.fr/LiteratureEN/STEP%20FOUR%20DOCS/SeparateFiles/Step4Guidance.pdf In stoic terms, I needed to uncover my shadow and confront it.
+I believe anyone, addict or not, would benefit from working through a step program to confront a weakness they've been avoiding.
 If you feel like something is holding you back in life, simply remove the word alcohol from the language in the steps, and plug in your vice.
 The first step is, "We admitted we were powerless over -(insert vice or character defect)- that our lives had become unmanageable."
+It will require humility and self-awareness to admit your weaknesses.

-God's love and guidance, community, stoicism, AA and it's resources, information about attachment styles, and a commitment to inner work would lead me from a moment as the most miserable person on earth to healing and joy.
+God's love and guidance, community, stoicism, AA and it's resources, information about attachment styles, and a commitment to inner work would lead me from a moment as the most miserable person on earth to healing.
+To joy, peace and love.

 B.A.D.

 Being broke is depressing.
 Depression is easier to suppress with addictions than to repair through introspection and inner work.
-When you're broke, buying a bottle and a bag is more feasible than taking a vacation or engaging in a more fulfilling form of recreation.
+When you're broke, buying a bottle and a bag is more feasible than taking a vacation and more convenient than engaging in a more fulfilling form of recreation.
 The three of these things go hand in hand.

 Depression:

-Depression is the most debilitating.
+Depression is the crux of all 3 problems.
 It creates an excuse to turn to substances and leads to a lack of productivity (broke).
-It is a result of those character flaws.
+I will speak of depression and anxiety interchangeably.
+Depression is worrying about the past.
+Anxiety is worrying about the future.
+They are both living in fantasy, as we have no control over either.
+They manifest in our minds as guilt, which is a result of those character flaws.
 A result of sin.
 Godlessness.
-A guilty conscience is the summation of depression.
-Guilt was perhaps the biggest factor in the debilitating anxiety I experienced.
+My guilty conscience, my shadow, was the biggest factor in the debilitating depression and anxiety I experienced.
 The conscience is a window into the soul.
 It communicates to you whether or not you are living righteously.
 You could Google an examination of conscience, which will take you through the Ten Commandments, go through the seven sins or review the character flaws.
-It's time to confront the emotions and sins you've been running from, your shadow, the source of your guilt, creating depression and anxiety.
+It's time to confront the emotions and sins you've been running from.

 "The devil does not bring sinners to hell with their eyes open: he first blinds them with the malice of their own sins, that we may not see the evil we do and the ruin we bring upon ourselves by offending God.
 After we commit sin, he seeks to make us dumb (silent), that, through shame, we may conceal our guilt in confession" (St. Alphonsus Liguori).

 The sins are the devil tricking you.
 They are rooted in false pleasure instead of joy.
-They are about self.
+They are about self and what others are or aren't doing for you.
 They are focused on what you don't have and on the past, in fantasy, in nonsense, in things that are not in our control.
-Any time you are living in sin, in depression, you are essentially saying that you do not agree with God's plan.
+Any time you are living in sin, in depression, in anxiety, you are essentially saying that you do not agree with God's plan.
 It's a lack of acceptance and a waste of time, plain and simple.
-They take you out of the moment and into fear and worry, anxiety about the future, depression about the past.
+They take you away from life in the moment and into fear and worry.

 Excessive love: Lust Gluttony Greed